The 4 Keys to a Successful Migration to the Public Cloud

 Establish a Very Clear Plan

 I recently spoke with a customer who wanted to walk through a public cloud migration.
 He really understood how critical this was to his organization’s success.
 Among many other items, we discussed moving his tier 2 applications first to ensure the security and compliance aspects could be met on these applications before moving on to his critical ones.
 This is always my first suggestion to anyone considering moving to the public cloud.
 Plan out your migrations by application or site and move the least critical first.
 You can then work your way up to your most critical, which helps iron out any possible challenges with the migration and/or with performance after the migration.
-(Learn about all the steps to creating your plan in The Ultimate Guide to Creating Your Cloud Strategy)

 Understand the Differences between the 2 Environments (Solve for them)

 One of the common misconceptions for those who have not yet worked with the public cloud is that, since the operating systems are “like-for-like” in both environments, everything should be a standard move.
 This is incorrect.
 Yes, file structures and settings, such as IIS or the amount of VCPU and RAM can be identical in both; however, the virtualization mechanisms, networking, load balancing tools, etc. will most likely be different.
 If it is a small environment with one machine, there won’t be too many challenges, but even then, you have to consider how networking will be handled.
 The key is identifying those differences and solving for them before migrating your application or site over is absolutely essential.To do this successfully you need experts who have been there and done it before.
 Whether you want to hire someone in house or bring on an MSP, make sure you bring in an expert to help you.
 It’s worth every dollar spent in avoiding pitfalls.

 TEST, TEST, TEST!!!